musicformellons/seaplane-cli/seaplane-sdk/python/SEAPLANE_APPS.md

 config.set_api_key("...")
 ```

+additionally, if you don't want to use API Keys in your code you can provide them using ENV variables like:

+- SEAPLANE_API_KEY
+- OPENAI_API_KEY

 ## Usage

 For writing your first App you have to import four elements from the Seaplane Python SDK, `config`, `app`, `task` and `start`